godotengine/godot-docs/tutorials/scripting/singletons_autoload.rst

         // Load a new scene.
         var nextScene = GD.Load<PackedScene>(path);

-        // Instance the new scene.
+        // Instantiate the new scene.
         CurrentScene = nextScene.Instantiate();

         // Add it to the active scene, as child of root.